 that the information, or the storage device or computer system on which such information is stored, is stolen, lost or misplaced.

+Default Responsible ELNO Surcharge means a fee payable to the Responsible ELNO by a Participating ELNO for an Interoperable Lodgment Case where at Lodgment, the Participating ELNO should have been the Responsible ELNO but does not perform the Responsible ELNO role.

 Desirable Recommendations means recommendations which are not Essential Recommendations and which an ELNO may choose to implement.